Term Life Insurance Coverage

 Term Life Insurance is just what it sounds like: a policy that will remain in effect for a specific term or length of time.
-Term Life policies do not accumulate a cash value and pay out only if the insured dies while the policy is in effect.
+Term life insurance policies do not accumulate a cash value and pay out only if the insured dies while the policy is in effect.

-American Family Life Insurance Company offers three different Term Life Insurance policies: 10-year, 20-year and 30-year.
+American Family Life Insurance Company offers four different DreamSecure Term Life Insurance policies: 10-year, 15-year, 20-year and 30-year.
 These are level term policies, which means that the premiums (the amount you pay to keep your coverage in effect) and coverage amount (the amount your beneficiaries will receive upon your death) stay the same for the term you choose.

 How Term Life Insurance Works

 If you have term life insurance coverage, you’ll pay a premium in regular intervals — for example, monthly or annual installments.
 Your coverage will remain in effect for the specified number of years and the death benefit will be paid in the event that the policy is active when the insured passes away.*

 Death benefit proceeds may be distributed in a variety of ways.
 Most beneficiaries elect to receive the death benefit in a lump sum.
 Other settlement options, including the ability to disperse the death benefit in installments over a set period of time, also exist.

 If the initial term of the policy comes to an end, the policy may be renewed.
 However, it is important to note that the renewal premium will be higher than premiums during the initial policy term.

 As an additional benefit, the policy owner may have the option to convert a term policy to a life insurance policy with long-term protection*, during a specified period, without answering additional medical questions or undergoing a new medical exam.
 Life insurance needs may change over time, so this conversion benefit can be a great option for evolving needs.

 Term vs. Whole Life Insurance